 Commuter students are the heart of the BSU campus

-Together, commuters comprise more than 70% of all BSU students.
+Together, commuters comprise nearly 70% of all BSU students.
 The Off-Campus and Commuter Student Services Office (OCCSS) provides the resources commuters need to become successful and engaged members of our campus community.

 Bridgewater State University has partnered with Places4Students.com to provide students with off-campus housing listings.
 On the site, you can browse rental properties, search for roommates, post or search for a sublet (current students only), and more.

 Students, register to post FREE roommate/sublet listing here »